Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 ## Instructions

-### Step 1: Create a Load Balancer with Two Members
+### Step 1 - Create a Load Balancer with two members

 Use the following repository to create a Load Balancer with two members: